shafiqninaba/ask-the-docs/README.md

 This is a personal project to demonstrate the use of an agentic Retrieval-Augmented Generation (RAG) workflow for a chatbot that helps users find more information about the websites that the user has sent for crawling.
 The chatbot is built using `LangGraph`, `OpenAI`'s `GPT-4o-mini` for the chat model, `Qdrant` (self-hosted) for the vector store and `Firecrawl` (self-hosted) for the web crawling service.

 The use case for this project is to provide a chatbot that can answer questions about the documentation of a website.
 Most of the time, documentation can get really convoluted and is hard to navigate.
 This app aims to provide a solution to this problem by allowing users to crawl the documentation of a website and then ask questions about it.
 The chatbot will then use the crawled data to answer the questions via an agentic RAG pipeline.

-The app is hosted on `Azure` and can be accessed [here](https://askthedocs-frontend.proudsea-4857eb40.canadacentral.azurecontainerapps.io/).
-The app is password-protected, so please message me on [LinkedIn](https://linkedin.com/in/shafiq-ninaba) for the password.

 ### Description